alexyarosh/hyperbolic/README.md

 Repository for producing random sampling from unit balls in hyperbolic, Euclidian and spherical spaces, and analyzing them using tools from (CITE HERE).

-The code is written in the Julia language using Julia v.0.6.4.
+The code is written in the Julia language and requires Julia v.0.7.

 `*.jl` files contain necessary functions, and the notebooks illustrate the use and show the plots comparing the three geometries.